-Once ACA begins operating as a CCO on July 1, 2018, we expect to provide services to more than 24,000 people with I/DD and their families across New York City, Long Island, and the Lower Hudson Valley.
+Advance Care Alliance (ACA) is a Care Coordination Organization/Health Home (CCO) that provides services to 25,000 people with I/DD and their families across New York City, Long Island, and the Lower Hudson Valley.

-ACA is a 501(c)(3) not-for-profit CCO in New York, ACA is a mission-centered organization dedicated to providing the support and services you or your loved one with I/DD need to lead an active, healthy and fulfilling life.
+As the only not-for-profit CCO in New York, ACA is a mission-centered organization dedicated to providing the support and services you or your loved one with I/DD need to lead an active, healthy and fulfilling life.
 ACA's agencies provide high-quality services to people with I/DD and their families, funded and overseen by the New York State Office for People with Developmental Disabilities's (OPWDD).